Theology and Religious Studies Discovery Day 2025

 Hello, I'm Dr Felicity Loughlin, and I'm a lecturer here in the School of Divinity at the University of Edinburgh.
 I'm here today to tell you about our annual Discovery Day for RMPS and RS teachers and their pupils and that will take place this year on the 10th of June.
 This is a really brilliant opportunity to discuss the discipline of Theology and Religious Studies in all its rich diversity.
 It's a chance to explore the wide range of approaches and topics in the study of religion.
 It's also a chance to get a real sense of what it's like to be a student of Theology and Religious Studies at University.
 And it's an opportunity to engage with and listen to academics and students, share their reflections on why it really matters to study religion today.
 You'll have a chance to take part in interactive taster lectures.
 Last year, we had subjects on Buddhism, on the history of Witchcraft in Scotland, and major debates in Science and Religion.
 You'll also have the opportunity to see some of the real treasures in our New College Library special collections, and we'll be able to welcome you to our beautiful building.
 So come along, join us.
 We can't wait to discuss these topics with you.

-You can also subscribe to our mailing list to receive exclusive RMPS teaching resources and updates.
+Subscribe to our mailing list to receive exclusive RMPS teaching resources and updates.

-Provisional Programme
+Programme

 10 June 2025, School of Divinity, University of Edinburgh

-9:30-9:40am Arrival – Check-in at the 'black and white' corridor then proceed into the Assembly Hall
+9:30–9:40am Arrival: Check-in at the 'black and white' corridor then proceed into the Assembly Hall

 9:40–9:45am Video viewing: Students and staff tell you what it's like to study at the School of Divinity